 Keep a look out for our upcoming interviews as Deminor General Counsel UK and Global Intellectual Property lead, Emily O'Neill, speaks with several more experts to get their insights on the UPC.

-If you would like to connect with either Emily on LinkedIn, please click on the link below:
+If you would like to connect with Emily on LinkedIn, please click on the link below:

 Deminor, General Counsel UK and Global IP lead - Emily O'Neill